jfqd/redmine_helpdesk/README.md

 Lightweight helpdesk plugin for redmine.
 Adds the email sender-address of an anonymous supportclient to the custom field 'owner-email' of a ticket which was created by a support email.
 Answers can be send to the supportclient by checking the support checkbox on a journal.

+## Support

+You want to support the development of this plugin?
+[We provide Redmine hosting including the Helpdesk plugin](https://qutic.com/de/loesungen/redmine-hosting/).

 ## Features

 * No need to create any user accounts for anonymous user